-We all feel down, miserable, sad or fed-up at times.
-These feelings will pass within a few days, and they don’t significantly impact our ability to perform our normal daily activities.
+We all feel down, miserable, sad or fed-up.
+These feelings will pass within a few days, and they don’t significantly affect our ability to perform our normal daily activities.
 However, when feelings like these last more than a few days, or if they keep coming back, they can affect our everyday life substantially.
-That’s when they start to become a depression.
+That’s when they become a depression.

 Mild depression might feel like being in low spirits much of the time.
 While it doesn’t stop you getting on with life, it takes the fun out of it and makes everything much harder and seem less worthwhile.
 Severe depression can make you feel life is not worth living or that the world would be better off without you.
 If you are experiencing suicidal thoughts, please talk with someone now.
 You can call the Samaritans on 116123 24-hours a day.
 Calls are free and will not appear on an itemised bill.

 Everyone experiences depression differently, but here are some common symptoms.